Frisch's: NRD Partners ownership (2015-2024)

 The sale ended family operation and ownership of the Frisch's restaurant chain.
 Craig Maier, CEO and his sister Karen Maier, vice president of marketing, grandchildren of founder David Frisch, retired from the company.
-However, both will remain active as franchisees, operating individual Frisch's Big Boy Restaurants.
+However, both remain active as franchisees, operating individual Frisch's Big Boy Restaurants.
 Other family members were not involved or were too young and expressed no interest in continuing the greater Frisch's legacy.

-On September 4, 2015, Frisch's Restaurants, Inc. ceased to be a listed, publicly traded company.
-Aziz Hashim, CEO of NRD Partners, assumed Craig Maier's position as Frisch's president.
-In April 2016, Jason Vaughn was hired as CEO.

-This was not the first dealing between the two organizations.
-In 2012, Frisch's tentatively sold its 29 remaining Golden Corral restaurants to NRD Holdings, the parent of NRD Partners.
-Golden Corral blocked the sale and repurchased the units instead.

-NRD Partners plan to expand Frisch's presence in existing and smaller markets—including expanding statewide in Indiana, Kentucky, and Ohio outside of Greater Cleveland (which is served by Big Boy Restaurants International) while enjoying its Big Boy rights in Tennessee by expanding into that state, including Nashville.
+NRD Partners planned to expand Frisch's presence in existing and smaller markets—including expanding statewide in Indiana, Kentucky, and Ohio outside of Greater Cleveland (which is served by Big Boy Restaurants International) while enjoying its Big Boy rights in Tennessee by expanding into that state, including Nashville.